mattbrothers/guide_to_algorithms/README.md

 ### 1g.
 Nested vs Un-nested Loops

-Be careful not to mistakenly assume that just because there are multiple ```for-loops``` in an algorithm that that it is automatically quadratic O(N^2) complexity or more.
+Be careful not to mistakenly assume that just because there are multiple ```for-loops``` in an algorithm that it is automatically quadratic O(N^2) complexity or more.
 The simple rule you should remember here is:

 * **nested loops multiply**
 * **un-nested loops add**

-Lets go over a few different examples and analyze problems to see how nested versus un-nested loops affect the overall complexity of the algorithm.
+Let's go over a few different examples and analyze problems to see how nested versus un-nested loops affect the overall complexity of the algorithm.

-**Nested Loop** Lets take a look at a problem with a nested loop:
+**Nested Loop** Let's take a look at a problem with a nested loop:

 ```javascript
 // print all values that have a matching pairs